 The hopeless romantic in Dean pulls up Cindy to marry him while she's traumatized by the residues of her previous relationship.
 Amidst the constant pressure of managing a family and their love, the relationship keeps losing ground.

 This film is moving in its portrayal of how often we just can't love.
-It's haunting to see Dean and Cindy struggle through the crutches of fading love.
-This heartbreaking feature is a definite watch for those who are fascinated by the ever-changing dynamics of romantic relationships.
+It's haunting to see Dean and Cindy struggle through the crutches of fading love. is a definite watch for those who are fascinated by the ever-changing dynamics of romantic relationships.
+Blue Valentine

 5. 50 First Dates